Richard Lee II: Career

 As early as 1680 he had accepted appointment as militia colonel for Westmoreland and adjoining (but later subdivided) Northumberland and Stafford counties.
 A more lucrative appointment he received during the term of Gov. Edmund Andros (1637–1714) was that of "Naval Officer and Receiver of Virginia Dutys for the River Potomac", for which he received 10% of the export duties collected.

 Richard established his residence at the "Machodoc" plantation, then on the Potomac River in Westmoreland county, near the modern town of Hague in Westmoreland County.
 Pursuant to primogeniture, the large brick house, largely enclosed by a brick wall, would be inherited by his son Richard Lee III (1679–1718) who resided in London with his family, and was a merchant in the tobacco trade.
 However, around the time of this man's death, the mercantile firm of Corbin and Lee faced significant financial problems.
 Nonetheless, Richard III leased his estate in Virginia to his youngest, brothers, Thomas, Hon.
 (1690–1750) and Henry (1691–1747), for "an annual rent of one peppercorn only, payable on Christmas Day".

 Death

 Richard survived his wife Laetitia by almost eight years, dying March 12, 1714, at "Machodoc" in Westmoreland County.
 His will was probated on April 27, 1715.
-He was buried at what slightly more than a decade later became known as the old "Burnt House Fields", the family graveyard located near "Mount Pleasant".
-Laetitia's tombstone can still be seen there.
+He was buried alongside his wife Laetitia at what slightly more than a decade later became known as the old "Burnt House Fields", the family graveyard located near "Mount Pleasant".